-To receive the right amount of cover, it's essential to carefully plan what you and your family would need.
+In order to arrive at the right amount of cover, it's essential to carefully plan what you and your family would need.
 Writing the policy in trust will help ensure funds are paid promptly to the beneficiaries.

 Next steps